zephyrproject-rtos/zephyr/boards/nios2/altera_max10/doc/board.rst

    CONFIG_XIP=n
    CONFIG_INCLUDE_RESET_VECTOR=n

-Then, after building your kernel, push it into device's RAM:
+Then, after building your kernel, push it into device's RAM by running this from the build directory:

 .. code-block:: console

-   $ nios2-download --go outdir/zephyr.elf
+   $ nios2-download --go zephyr/zephyr.elf

 If you have a console session running (either minicom or nios2-terminal) you should see the application's output.
 There are additional arguments you can pass